 A CT scan, also known as Computed Tomography, is an x-ray technique that allows your healthcare provider or radiologist to see the details and different angles of your bones, organs, blood vessels, and heart.

 Prior to the scan, your healthcare provider may require you to have a pregnancy test because the x-rays used in CT could be harmful to your baby.
-You should bring any previous x-rays of the area is being examined to assure the most accurate study.
+You should bring any previous x-rays of the area that is being examined to assure the most accurate study.
 You should inform your healthcare provider and technologist about your medical history including any allergies, heart disease, diabetes, asthma, kidney disease, or thyroid problems.
 Although it is rare, individuals with these diseases have been affected by the contrast agent given during the CT scan and have suffered from allergic reactions, asthma attacks, or organ damage.

 Please do not wear hair pins, dentures, wigs, jewelry, hearing aids, or glasses to your exam.
 Your healthcare provider may give you instructions regarding food and drink prior to your exam.

 Depending on the test, you may be given a contrast agent which will make certain tissues show up against their surroundings, which allows details to show up on your x-ray.
 The contrast agent is usually given orally and intravenously.
 You should inform the technologist if you are allergic to iodine prior to receiving the contrast agent.